aalekseev/10-steps-security-pycon-ee-2020/slides/05-configure-software.md

 So, talking about misconfiguration - on the screenshot you see a Django debug page, it intended for local development and shows lots of information:
-- Python version
-- Django version
-- Path to the application on your server
+- Python version, Django version, Path to the application on your server
-- Sensitive information from the exception itself

 This is intended for the local environment, and super helpful for developer.